What are your chances of getting hit by lightning in your lifetime? 1 in 3,000 or a 0.03% chance.

 Should Hire a Tax Attorney to Fight The IRS?

-A settlement is better than losing against the IRS.
+A tax defense attorney can always help.
+Even if your chances of winning aren’t great and you know it, a potential settlement is better than losing against the IRS.
 You could lessen your tax burden.
 Lastly, if the IRS disregards your records and evidence entirely, you can file a motion to have your attorney fees reimbursed.

 If you still think the IRS is in the wrong, it’s time to get someone on your side and hire a tax attorney.
 Sign up for a free consultation today.